 Popularly known as “The Yoga Capital of the World” has been on my bucket list for long.
 No, no not to learn yoga but to explore and experience the other side of it – its adventurous side.
-I later learned that Rishikesh is also called the “The Adventure Capital of India” because of extreme adventures that it has on offer.
+I later learned that Rishikesh is also called the “The Adventure Capital of India” because of the extreme adventures that it has on offer.

 On my solo trip to Rishikesh, I met three England girls on my bus.
 These are perks of traveling solo, you meet and interact with different people and it’s fun to hear their traveling stories.
 They shared how they have come all the way from England to India to explore its beauty and learn yoga in Rishikesh.
 I was happy to know that they are enjoying every bit of their journey here in India.
 After a lot of chitchats, we all slept and reached Rishikesh at around 5.30 AM and the city was already busy.
 A lot of sadhu babas (saints) were walking around the city early in the morning.